noynaert/csc274handouts/Unit_05_Filters_Regex_and_vi/Unit_05_010_Common_Filters.md

 ## ```grep```

 We are doing only basic patterns for now

+Grep uses "regular expressions."

+RE's are scary at first.
+The key is to start small and easy

+* In a regular expression, each character and digit matches itself.

 ### Flags to know
 * ```-i``` Ignore case